rule

 Text 57

-When, with the messenger sent with the most confidential bidding to obtain My person, I was delayed, wanted you, thinking this world all empty, to give up this body that would be suited for no one else [see 10.53: 22-25]; may that [fortitude] stand in you with Us rejoicing in response.'
+When, with the messenger sent with the most confidential bidding to obtain My person, I was delayed, wanted you, thinking this world all empty, to give up this body that wouldn't be there for the service of anyone else [see 10.53: 22-25]; may you always be that way [of fortitude] with Us rejoicing in response.'
+(Vedabase)

 Text 58